 A BaaS in particular handles the vast majority of the practicalities of monetizing your game; something we’ll explore below.
 But first let’s consider the key monetization methods that are ultimately managed in the backend.
 Just remember that you very likely won’t need (or want) to use all of these in one game.
 It’s not about cramming your creation with every monetization model possible, but rather picking the one that works best for your game, goals, and most importantly, your audience.

 In-game currencies can take any form: gems, coins, tokens – even cat treats or space rocks if that suits the theme you’re working on.
 However, they in effect replicate real world monetary currencies at a fundamental level.
 They can be spent on items, content or services with a game.
 So in a game, a player might use currencies to acquire cosmetic items, temporary power-ups, or extra time and lives.

 Hard currencies can essentially be bought directly with real money.
-A player may spend £1 on ten gems, as a hypothetical example.
+As a hypothetical example, a player may spend £1 on ten gems.
 Soft currencies, meanwhile, are earned in game through gameplay and progress, or sometimes by trading in hard currencies.
-Many successful free-to-play games have a blend of soft and hard currencies that interplay with one another to let the player open up the game in various ways.
+Many successful free-to-play games blend soft and hard currencies that interplay with one another to let the player open up the game in various ways.